myhelix/contextlogger/README.md

 ## Logging Interface

-The main interface you interact with in using ContextLogger is log.ContextLogger, which includes context.Context as well as the following logging methods:
+The main interface you interact with in using ContextLogger is log.ContextLogger, which includes standard library context.Context as well as the following logging methods:

 ```go
 ErrorReport(    args ...interface{})